 Mechanical keyboards are typically believed to last longer than the rubber-dome keyboard, as it is built for heavy usage by professionals and uses high-quality materials.
-Usually, Mechanical Keyboards last several years, even decades (10+ years).
-The added cost is quite worth it as you end up not needing to opt for a replacement for a longer timeframe.
+But how long do mechanical keyboards last on average?

 The Lifespan of A Mechanical Keyboard

-High-quality mechanical keyboards can last 10 years, more than that if they are well maintained.
-A good quality mechanical keyboard with higher durability can easily outlast a duration of 10 years.
+High-quality mechanical keyboards can last more than 10 years, more than that if they are well maintained.

 The key difference is the build quality and material used in its production.
 Mechanical keyboards are made for advanced-level users.
 Hence quality and durability is the prime consideration while manufacturing them.